 \subsection{Implementation Details}

-We build on AffectGPT~\cite{lian2024affectgpt}, an emotion-centric MLLM integrating Qwen-7B, Whisper-large-v2~\cite{radford2023robust}, and CLIP-ViT-L/14~\cite{radford2021learning}, with projectors pre-trained on the MER2023 emotion dataset~\cite{lian2023mer2023}.
+We use AffectGPT~\cite{lian2024affectgpt} as the base MLLM, which consists of visual/audio encoders, audiovisual projection modules, and an LLM decoder, initialized with the corresponding pre-trained weights.
 During fine-tuning, the encoders remain frozen; we apply LoRA to the LLM while fully training the projectors and our proposed components.
-Optimization is performed for 200 epochs using AdamW ($LR=5\times10^{-5}$).
+Optimization is performed for 200 epochs using AdamW\cite{Loshchilov2017DecoupledWD} ($LR=5\times10^{-5}$).
 Training is conducted on a single NVIDIA H100 (80GB) with a batch size of 4, sampling 8 frames per video at $224 \times 224$ resolution.